-CJ 25993 SPECIAL TOPICS IN LAW ENFORCEMENT - The workshop is designed primarily for inservice personnel and focuses on current problems and issues and strategies in providing effective services.
-Courses in this area are usually on specific law enforcement topics and will typically be offered in the summer or between semesters in full-day 8-hour formats.
+CJ 25993 SPECIAL TOPICS IN LAW ENFORCEMENT - This workshop is designed primarily for inservice personnel.
+It allows the student to focus on current problems and issues, and then develop strategies to provide more effective services and solutions.
+The topics will be specific to law enforcement and the course will only be offered on a case by case basis for elective credit.